Managing audience participation in a hybrid lecture theatre

 The set-up offers three teaching modes: Recording only for capturing content to share to the VLE, face-to-face and hybrid.
 The user experience is straightforward, allowing the lecturer to optimise the equipment set-up with a simple touch screen tap.

-A full case study is coming shortly.
-In the meantime, Martin Clay, our Head of Technical sales and design for Higher Education, is available to talk with anyone who wants to know more or discuss similar use cases.
+You can read more about the project by viewing the case study and Martin Clay, our Head of Technical sales and design for Higher Education, is available to talk with anyone who wants to know more or discuss similar use cases.